I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Discussion: Defense at the Edge

 \subsubsectitle{Benefits of Pushing Detection to the Edge. } We discuss three key benefits. \begin{itemize}[leftmargin=*] \item \textit{Enable detection based on user generated workload.} Spying behavior may be triggered by certain types of usage patterns (e.g., stealing social media access tokens when user logs into a social media site).
 Client-side detection increases the possibility of covering these cases, making it harder for spying extensions to evade detection. \item \textit{Inform privacy leak to users. } In practice, users may have different expectations of privacy.
-Client-side detection allows users to understand the privacy risk of using an extension for a certain task, helping them to make a decision to uninstall or keep the extension. \item \textit{Early detection of spying behavior. } When spying extensions manage to evade centralized detections (such as Chrome Web Store), client-side dection provides a second chance to detect them in the early stage.
-The question in this case is how quickly can a client-side dection method identify spying extensions.
-We perform an experiment to understand the amount of user activity (or API calls) required to detect spying extensions with high precision and recall.
+Client-side detection allows users to be aware of the specific client-side data which is being accessed and transmitted by extensions, which can help them better understand privacy risks associated with the extensions. \item \textit{Early detection of spying behavior. } When spying extensions manage to evade centralized detection, client-side detection provides a second chance to detect them in the early stage.
+The question in this case is how quickly can a client-side detection method identify spying behavior, once a user starts using the extension.
+We design an experiment to understand the amount of user activity (or API calls) required to detect spying extensions.
 For each extension, we apply a workload that includes visiting 10 websites in sequence, and triggering on average 9 different browser events (\eg mouse movement, clicking, and form fill) per site.
 We observe that our approach can detect extensions with high precision (90.02\%) and recall (93.31\%), after analyzing only 28 browser events (or 189 API calls), which is just 20\% of the entire workload we used in the previous sections.
-This result illustrates the potential for early client-side detection. \end{itemize}
+This result illustrates the potential for early client-side detection.